 Character & Fitness

 Questions 1 and 2 in the Character and Fitness section of the application require candidates to report any disciplinary action taken against them at any college or university (#1), and/or academic probation and suspension (#2).
 Questions 3-5 are about specific violations of law.
 Applicants answering “yes” to any question must provide a detailed explanation for each response and provide official documentation from the college/university or court, documenting the final disposition of each occurrence.
-Official documents must clearly identify the agency that is providing the disposition of the incident.
-Official documents obtained from an online source must include a web address (URL).
+Applicants answering “yes” to any question must provide both a detailed explanation for each response and official documentation from the college/university or court documenting the final disposition of each occurrence.

 It is the responsibility of the applicant to provide all documentation for each “yes” response.
 Any student uncertain about his or her academic and/or disciplinary history should contact the Student Judicial Affairs office at each college or university attended.
 (Current or former UF students should contact Student Judicial Affairs at 202 Peabody Hall, P.O.
 Box 114075, Gainesville, FL 32611, phone (352) 392-1261).